-Alaska Medicaid may provide coverage for local ground transportation, e.g., taxi, bus, wheelchair van, for a Medicaid recipient, and escort, if necessary, to travel to/from a medical appointment.
-Your health care provider must call HMS/Gainwell or the appropriate Alaska Native Tribal entity to obtain authorization for your travel.
-Authorization is based on criteria including the medical necessity of the appointment and the availability of other modes of transportation.
-Contact your provider if you need ground transportation to get to your appointment.
-Allow enough time for the provider's office to mail the transportation voucher.
+Alaska Medicaid may provide coverage for local ground transportation, e.g., taxi, bus, wheelchair van, for a Medicaid recipient, and escort if necessary, to travel to/from a medical appointment.
+Your health care provider must call Conduent or the appropriate Alaska Native Tribal entity to obtain authorization for your travel.
+Authorization is based on criteria such as the medical necessity of the appointment and the availability of other modes of transportation.
+Contact your provider if you need ground transportation in order to get to your appointment.
+Allow enough time for the provider's office to mail you the transportation voucher.

-If you have any questions about how to use Medicaid travel benefits, call the Recipient Helpline at 800.780.9972 or visit our Medicaid Transportation website.
+If you have any questions about how to use Medicaid travel benefits, call the Recipient Helpline at 800.780.9972.